ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar-mesh-datamart_en.md

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as it becomes available.
 An [overview and examples to access and use Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTPS protocol.
 It is possible to access it with a standard browser.
-In this case, we obtain a list of links giving access to an hdf5 file.
+In this case, we obtain a list of links giving access to a GeoTIFF file.

 The data are available at the address :